yukoba/nd4j/getstarted.md

 Now you're ready to run the examples cited in our [documentation](../elementwise.html).

 Here's our [Github repo](https://github.com/SkymindIO/nd4j).
 You can access the core through [Maven](http://maven.apache.org/download.cgi).

+If you want to start doing fancy stuff, you might want to change the POM files.
+Learn how to change the [dependencies](http://nd4j.org/dependencies.html).